andreacappelletti97/cloudsimplus_hw1/README.md

 This simulation provides a cost estimation of running a large cloud provider.

 The following simulations aims to implement some policies to minimise this cost.

+This simulation adopts a dynamical algorithm to generate Cloudlets.
+In order to write the algorithm I extended a Java class that implements two distribution

+- Poisson distribution to generate the arrival time of a Cloudlet
+- Gaussian distribution to define the Cloudlet parameters (PEs, length, size)

 ## 3) Power consumption